4.0 Option Settings

 6. Amount to Cut-Back Cylinder each time.
 Each time the left or right "Cut-Back" buttons are clicked the cylinder is decremented this much.
 The Sphere is adjusted to keep the spherical equivalent the same.
 After a Cut-Back, a search is automatically performed.

-You change how close to the patient prescription a pair of glasses must be to make the search list from 0 (exacxt) to what you see in Figure 5.
+You change how close to the patient prescription a pair of glasses must be to make the search list from 0 (exact) to what you see in Figure 5

 - Both Eye Options -